USS YP-86 explained

 History

-She was laid down as a seiner in the Tacoma shipyard of Martinolich Shipbuilding Company.[1]
-[2] [3] She was completed in 1937 and named Pacific Fisher[2] [1] (ON 236159).[3]
-On 7 April 1941, she was acquired by the U.S. Navy and designated as a Yard Patrol Craft (YP).[3]
-She was one of the initial ships assembled by Captain Ralph C. Parker for the Alaskan Sector, Northwest Sea Frontier, 13th Naval District[1] colloquially known as the "Alaskan Navy".
-She spent her entire career serving in the Aleutian Islands.[3]
+She was laid down as a seiner in the Tacoma shipyard of the Martinolich Shipbuilding Company.[1]
+[2] [3] She was completed in 1937 and named Pacific Fisher (ON 236159).[2]
+[1] [3] On 7 April 1941, she was acquired by the Navy and designated as a Yard Patrol (YP).[3]
+She was one of the initial ships assembled by Captain Ralph C. Parker for the Alaskan Sector, Northwest Sea Frontier, 13th Naval District[1] —colloquially known as the "Alaskan Navy".
+She spent her entire career serving in the Aleutian Islands during the Aleutian Islands Campaign.[3]

-On 27 June 1944, she was decommissioned.[3]
-On 18 July 1944, she was struck from the Naval List.[3]
+YP-86 was decommissioned on 27 June 1944 and struck from the Naval Vessel Register on 18 July 1944.[3]
 On 6 October 1944, she was transferred to the United States Maritime Administration.[3]
 In 1945, she was sold to Coastwise Fisheries of Seattle, Washington.[3]
 In 1961, she was sold to Merrill W. Henington of Seldovia, Alaska.[3]

 Notes and References